EMscience/HydroBench/Readme.md

 Out of the CONUS wide NHM-PRMS products, this notebook focused on the NHM-PRMS product at the [Cedar River, WA](https://waterdata.usgs.gov/nwis/nwismap/?site_no=12115000&agency_cd=USGS).

-For a full online documentation refer to this [link](https://emscience.github.io/HydroBenchJBook/HydroBenchIntroduction.html)
+For a full online documentation, please refer to this [link](https://emscience.github.io/HydroBenchJBook/HydroBenchIntroduction.html)

 ### File Description